What is SD-WAN: How does it work and why do you need it?

 Published at

-This evolution in the way we consume technology has also made its way into our work environments, especially with the increase in remote or hybrid working.
-This results in increased bandwidth requirements, meaning a greater reliance on connectivity, network availability and quality than ever before.
+The evolution in the way we consume technology has also made its way into our work environments, especially with the increase in remote or hybrid working, and the ability for business applications to be accessed from multi-cloud environments, including public cloud over the internet.
+This results in a greater reliance on network quality and availability from anywhere over natively unreliable, insecure connections.

-Managed networking solutions like SD-WAN help meet those requirements, supporting businesses’ ambitions to grow and reach their digital innovation goals.
-As well as provide their workforce with the connectivity necessary to complete their jobs effectively from any location.
-SD-WAN can also be delivered as a Managed WAN, which means it would be managed by a third-party provider.
+SD-WAN helps meet those requirements, supporting business’ ambitions to grow and reach their digital innovation and transformation goals.
+It provides their workforce with the secure reliable connectivity necessary to complete their jobs effectively from any location

 What does SD-WAN stand for?